KishorBalgi/newsletter-app/apps/main-server/README.md

 <div align="center">
     <img src="https://github.com/KishorBalgi/Peer-to-Peer-Video-Communication/assets/75678927/4867b00c-4dc6-4a52-ae05-6d994a875528" alt="Logo" width="200" height="200">

-  <h3 align="center">Newsletter Client Application</h3>
+  <h3 align="center">Newsletter Email Server</h3>

   <p align="center">
-    The client application for the newsletter app built using Next.js, Tailwind CSS, and Shadcn/ui
+    The email server is responsible for sending out email notifications to subscribers whenever new articles are published.
+It consumes messages from the RabbitMQ queue, retrieves the relevant article and subscriber information, and sends out personalized email notifications using Nodemailer and the Gmail SMTP service.
     <br />
     <a href="">View Demo</a>
     ·